 - Witty/clever marketing and #killingit on social

-Write these down and use them to help bring your brand to life.
+Write these down in your logo design worksheet and use them to help bring your brand to life.

 What’s my company name?
 Will I use a slogan?